Why Pickleball Is Getting So Cliquish

 Did they skip me on purpose?

-And now the game isn’t just physical.
+And now the goal isn’t just:

 The Targeting Ritual